Varad-025/Varad/README.md

 Task 5:-Captured live network traffic and identify at least three different network protocols using Wireshark.
 Task 6:Understanding the factors that make a password strong, evaluate various passwords using online tools, and learn best practices for password creation and protection against attacks.
 Task 7:- Process to review and clean up the extensions installed on my Google Chrome browser.
+Task 8:- A structured approach to install, configure, and test a VPN service to evaluate its impact on my internet connection and privacy.